Offences by entrepreneurs and legal persons

 • the obligation is breached by a natural person whose conduct is attributable to the natural person in business,

-• the breach of the obligation occurs in the course of the activities of the natural person carrying on business, in direct connection with his activities, for the benefit of the natural person carrying on business or in his interests – at this stage it is crucial whether the activities of the natural person carrying on business are involved.
+• the breach of the obligation occurs in the course of the activities of the natural person carrying on business, in direct connection with the activities of the natural person carrying on business, for the benefit of the natural person carrying on business, or in the interests of the natural person carrying on business – at this stage it is crucial whether the activities of the natural person carrying on business are involved.
 Similarly to a legal person, a sole trader may commit, for example, disturbing the peace during a private party.
 In such a case, however, the conduct is not ‘acting in the course of the business of a natural person’, so he would be liable as an ordinary natural person and culpability would have to be proved.

-Theoretically, we can also imagine a situation where a sole trader has committed an act which has the characteristics of a natural person offence, but outside the context of his business.
-However, the law regulates the relevant facts exclusively for natural entrepreneurs.
+Theoretically, we can also imagine a situation where a sole trader has committed a certain act, which has the characteristics of an offence of a natural entrepreneur, but outside the context of his business.
+However, the law regulates the relevant facts exclusively for natural persons engaged in business.
 In such a case, an act committed by a natural person engaged in business outside the context of his business would not be punishable.

 A person whose conduct is attributable to an entrepreneurial person is deemed to be a person under the Offences Act: